QCrypt/website-2022/content/registration.md

 ## Registration for QCrypt 2022 is now open!
 QCrypt is the yearly international scientific conference presenting last year’s top results in quantum cryptography.
 The 2022 conference will take place as a hybrid event.
 The link below will bring you to the registration form:<br>
 {{< button-link label="Register here" url="https://conference.iis.sinica.edu.tw/surl/qcypt2022/reg" icon="link" target="_blank">}}<br>
-For students who wish to seek for fee waiver, please send us the application for waiver (see below) before completing your registration.
+<a style="color: red">NOTE</a>: For students who wish to seek for fee waiver, please send us the application for waiver (see below) before completing your registration.<br>
+<a style="color: red">NOTE</a>: Currently, we only open online registration.
+Please see <a href="/registration/#why-does-the-registration-site-only-show-online-option">here</a> for details.

 ### General Information